arc3575/RoboticPathfinderAlgo/README.md

 In the case of the amazon warehouse enrivonment, sample is synonomous with "pickup/dropoff" a amazon package.

+#Accompanying .txt files

-The repo includes 6 different 2D environments in .txt file format that the user can apply to the code.
+The repo includes 6 different 2D environments in .txt file format that the user can apply to the code. small1, small2, medium1, medium2, large1, large2

+#Explanation of Nodes

 The code will also report the amount of "expanded nodes" and the amount of "generated nodes".